 South Africans (and Zimbabweans) have known it for years – and it seems that the rest of the world is finally coming around to our way of thinking.
-Check out this brief article in today’s Metro newspaper:
+Check out this brief article in today’s Metro newspaper in London:

 “Parents trying to soothe their teething babies are turning to air-dried spiced meat.
 Butcher Henry Viviers can hardly keep up with the demand for his biltong speciality at his shop in Brighton.
 Most of the demand is coming from expat Zimbabweans but British mothers and fathers are now catching on.
 ‘When children were teething the first thing we’d give them is a piece of biltong,’ he said.
 ‘Some English think it’s unhealthy but it’s not.’”

 Well, on the topic of the last sentence, I guess I won’t spoil the story for Henry and tell him about my friends who gave their first child Jason a stick of biltong to chew on while he was teething.
 Jason was sitting on the lawn playing nicely and gumming on his biltong while their Rhodesian Ridgeback puppy was keeping an eye on things.
 Mom turned her back to pour some tea and turned around just in time to witness Jason companionably letting the puppy have a gnaw of the biltong before popping it back between his own gums.
 Mom suppressed the urge to banish the puppy – she reasoned that Jason’s immune system would be stronger for the experience – but clearly she kept a closer watch on things after that!!
 So the article is correct then – it’s not a weird and isolated custom, but widespread practice to let teething babies at the southern tip of Africa gnaw on dried raw meat.
 We breed them tough.
 In fact, some businesses even advertise teething biltong especially for babies – it is made without the salt which would be harmful to a baby.
 But what is this biltong that we Southern Africans are apparently weaned on and never get out of our system?